ammar1y/LANL-Earthquake-Prediction-Competition/Training-Data Segmented.md

 ## Training-Data Segments

-The following images show the segments of the training data; each segment in an image.
 If we take a look at the training data variables (`acoustic_data` and `time_to_failure`):

 ![](./images/acoustic_time.jpg)

 we can see that there are 15 segments; each segment contains a fault (where `time_of_failure` reaches 0).

+The following images show the segments of the training data; each segment in an image.
+Note that all images have the same y-axis which makes comparison easier.

 ![](images/train_segments/part1.jpg)
 ![](images/train_segments/part2.jpg)